aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 2. Add a service account to a team to give it permissions, accounting for the principle of least privilege
 3. Use the service account API key to access the REST API, granted with the permissions it gained from the team it was added to.

-## Forbidden Knowledge from Michael Jordan (Joseph Dempsey) to Lebron James (Rohit)
+## Forbidden Knowledge from Michael Jordan (Joseph Dempsey) to Lebron James (Rohit Ramakrishnan), with special appearances by Allen Iverson (Clint Smith)

 ### Teamcity to Veracode

-1. Go to yoru organization's dashboards in veracode
+1. Go to your organization's dashboards in veracode

 ![](https://i.imgur.com/m1NFc8u.jpeg)